 Hazardous Materials Endorsement (H)

 Any driver, regardless of the class of their vehicle (A, B or C), who wishes to haul hazardous materials or waste in amounts requiring placards must pass a special written examination on how to recognize, handle and transport hazardous materials.
-In addition to the endorsement test, applicants must complete a federal background check.
+In addition to the endorsement test, applicants must complete a threat assessment.

 Combination Hazardous Materials & Tank Vehicle Endorsement (X)

 Drivers who haul hazardous materials or hazardous waste in a tank vehicle must add an X endorsement to their CDL showing they have passed the special knowledge exams for both tank vehicles and hazardous materials.
-A background check is required.
+A threat assessment is required.

 School Bus Endorsement (S)